SirBoink/Pythonix/README.md

 *    Qwen demonstrated a more accurate understanding of the student's code, correctly identifying algorithms like recursion and dynamic programming where CodeLlama failed.
 *    Qwen's generated prompts were more relevant and effective at guiding the student toward the actual bug or misconception.
 *    Both models struggled with accuracy.
-The most significant limitation observed was the tendency to **hallucinate non-existent issues while completely missing fatal errors** (e.g., `IndexError`, `RecursionError`).
+The most significant limitation observed was the tendency to **hallucinate non-existent issues while completely missing fatal errors** (`IndexError`, `RecursionError`).
 This is a major concern for reliable student competence analysis.

 ## 5. Reasoning

 ### What Makes a Model Suitable for Competence Analysis?
 A model's suitability for this task depends on three criteria:
-1. The ability to adhere to a complex system prompt (like the "Pythonix" persona) is paramount.
+1. The ability to adhere to a complex system prompt (like for the "Pythonix" persona) or instruction following.
 2. The model's training data must include a substantial amount of high-quality code to ensure a deep understanding of syntax, logic, and common patterns.
 3. The model must be actively maintained as its more likely to improve over time, with bug fixes and enhanced capabilities.